 1.One of the most common questions I get from everyone, new bullet journal folks and seasoned users, is what else can I track in my bujo.
 I have created a great list of over 100 things to track from all facets of life – calendar, celebrations, entertainment, faith, financial, food, health, hobbies, household maintenance, kids, pets, self-care, to-do lists, and even work.

-Subscribe today and get the great cheatsheet to add something new to your bullet journal!
+Subscribe below and get the great cheat sheet to add something new to your bullet journal!